 Skip to content

-Top 8 Recruitment Trends for 2024
+Top 8 Recruitment Trends for 2025

 The labor market never sits still, so every year, we’re challenged with new recruitment trends.
 While it might feel exhausting trying to keep up, understanding what’s happening on the market (and why) is the only way to improve your hiring strategy.

-Key shifts in the recruitment market in 2023
+Key shifts in the recruitment market in 2024

-Top recruitment trends to expect in 2024
+Top recruitment trends to expect in 2025

 Effectively, last year’s recruiting trends serve as a springboard for the new developments in the market.
-So, here’s what we expect to see through 2024.
+So, here’s what we expect to see through 2025.

-1. The quiet AI adoption
+1. The evolution of AI adoption

 Professional resume writers, job coaches, and other online tools have been around for decades.
 AI is just another version of the same.
 So, well-trained HR managers are well aware that the resumes they’re reviewing may not have been written by the candidates (and that’s one reason why Toggl eliminated resume screening long ago).